-Data Link Support: The PPP and Proteon Serial Line data links are supported on the ISDN line.
+PPP Data Link Support: The PPP data link is supported on the ISDN line.

 Multilink PPP (MP) and Bandwidth on Demand: Distributed Routing Software provides the ability to aggregate multiple PPP links into bundles for increased bandwidth using Multilink PPP (MP) as defined in RFC 1717.
 The Bandwidth on Demand Monitor monitors bandwidth usage on PPP connections and brings up additional PPP links as needed.
-Multilink PPP on ISDN is a costeffective way to provide bandwidth on demand for peak usage periods.
+ISDN B channels can be aggregated with leased lines, Frame Relay PVCs or SVCs, or other ISDN B channels.
+Multilink PPP on ISDN is a cost-effective way to provide bandwidth on demand for peak usage periods.
 For more information, refer to the section entitled PPP Data Link.